QutEcoacoustics/research-blog/tutorials/AP/Practical.md

 ### Understanding Event Recogniser Results

-Similarly to the indices analysis, you'll find the results of the recogniser in a sib-directory, this time named `Towsey.LewiniaPectoralis`.
+Similarly to the indices analysis, you'll find the results of the recogniser in a sub-directory, this time named `Towsey.LewiniaPectoralis`.

 The output for this analysis is simpler:
 - There is an Events CSV that contains all the acoustic events detected